jfvjxh/www/readme.txt

-Git is a distributed version control system.
+﻿Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
 暗暗暗暗啊
 My stupid boss still prefers SVN.
+Creating a new branch is quick.